 4. Building a user-friendly UX

-Developers have to ensure access to your money transfer app through desktops, tablets, and smartphones, build a multi-lingual custom interface for different roles, and support customized white labeling.
+Developers have to make money transfer app accessible through desktops, tablets, and smartphones, build a multi-lingual custom interface for different roles, and support customized white labeling.
 Developers need to conduct a UX review and make sure that your dashboard is user-friendly, that clients can work in areas of limited connectivity, that access to the system is smooth via all possible devices, and that users can set up and receive all necessary notifications and alerts.

 5. Ensuring compliance and security